flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

 This guide will help you prepare the MCDU in the A32NX for your departure.
 It includes a simple route so you can follow along easily and replicate in the simulator.

-simBrief Route used in this guide - [View Here](https://www.simbrief.com/ofp/flightplans/EGFFEGCC_PDF_1620029221.pdf)
+The simBrief Route used in this guide - [Available Here](../assets/beginner-guide/sample-ofp.pdf)

 ***